rogerbinns/jia-mini-python/doc/java.rst

    .. class:: Client

-      Implement this interface to provide behaviour.
+      Implement this interface to provide behaviour, and register with `MiniPython.setClient`.

       .. method:: void print(String s)